S Corporation: Everything You Need to Know

 The Differences Between S Corporations and C Corporations

 While there are some similarities, there are also differences between C and S corporations.
-C corps are individually taxable entities.
 The main differences revolve around tax.
-C corporations must file as separate tax entities.
+C corps are individually taxable entities, so C corps must file as separate tax entities.
 The tax return Form 1120 is required.

-C corporations may also face double taxation if company revenue is distributed to enterprise owners as dividends that are considered private revenue.
+C corporations may also face double taxation if company income is distributed to business owners as payments that are considered private revenue.
 In a C company, taxes are paid at the corporate level on the revenue and then again on the shareholder’s dividend payouts.
 On the other hand, S corps do not have to pay corporate taxes and must submit a Form 1120S for the tax return.

 Advantages of S Corporations

-The major benefit to the S corporation designation is that shareholders are only required to pay taxes on their salaries and no on the self-employment tax for their firm’s profits.
-In an S corporation, before any income is given, every proprietor who additionally works as an employee should be paid reasonable for their efforts (e.g., wage).
+The major benefit of the S corporation designation is that shareholders are only required to pay taxes on their salaries and not on the self-employment tax for their firm’s profits.
+In an S corporation, before any profits can be had, every owner who also works as an employee should be paid a reasonable amount for their efforts (e.g., wage).
 This wage is subject to Social Security and Medicare taxes, which should be paid partially by the employee and the other part by the company.
-The financial savings from paying no self-employment tax on the income only kick in as soon as the S-corp has income sufficient be paid out after paying the necessary “affordable compensation.”
+The financial savings from paying no self-employment tax on the profits kicks in as soon as the S corp has sufficient income that there are profits left to be paid out after paying the necessary reasonable wage.

-If you need help with your S Corporation, you can post your legal need on UpCounsel’s marketplace.
+If you need help with your S corporation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have worked with or on behalf of companies like Google, Menlo Ventures, and Airbnb.